WalkerWhite/introcs-python/docs/README.md

 # Sphinx Documentation

-This director contains the Makefile and ``.rst`` files for generating HTML documentation.
+This directory contains the Makefile and ``.rst`` files for generating HTML documentation.
 To compile the documentation, you will need the module ``sphinx`` installed in Python:

 	pip install sphinx